18F/methods/pages/design-studio.md

 ## Applied in government research

-No PRA Implications.
+No PRA implications.
 If conducted with nine or fewer members of the public, the PRA does not apply, 5 CFR 1320.5(c)4.
 If participants are employees, the PRA does not apply.

 ## Additional resources